 Sure, it sounds like a dream: your children running up to you and begging to write thank-you notes to their aunts, uncles, and Cousin Pete.
 It could be a reality—if you cut out the obligation and play up the gratitude.
 Explain the value and purpose of the notes: “Thank-you notes are a special way to tell Nanna & Grampa how much you liked their present.”

 So focus on fun and honest sentiment.
 Get creative.
 Make what could be hours of boredom into an event they want to take part in—and in doing so take some of the burden off yourself.

 - Explain that receiving thank-you notes makes people feel good.
-And it lets them know that the gift arrived safely and is appreciated.
+And it lets them know that their gift arrived safely and is appreciated.

 - The sooner the better!
 Get those notes written as soon as possible.
 But don’t be embarrassed by a note sent a bit late, even a month after the gift was received.
 It’s far better to send a late note than no note at all.

 - Spend a few minutes talking about the gift and what made it special: It’s a book you loved reading.
 You’ve already made three projects with the art kit.
 The toy is so much fun to play with you haven’t wanted to do anything else.
 You had a great time shopping with your friends and found the perfect sweater with the gift card.

 - Have fun, age appropriate materials on hand to get your child interested in the project: colorful notepaper, crayones, markers, pencils, pens, stickers, and stamps.

 - If you have a camera, take a picture of your child and the gift.
 Include the photo with the thank-you note.